Frequently Asked Questions

 FaceBook: FAU Jupiter Housing

-A 1.
-All students at the Wilkes Honors College are required to live on campus for the first two years of their enrollment.
+All students at the Wilkes Honors College are required to live on campus for the first three years of their enrollment.
 Students must be enrolled as a full-time, degree-seeking undergraduate.
 A resident may be required to depart from University Housing if enrolled credit hours drop below full-time status, at the request of the Director of Housing or designee.

-A 2.
-All students at the Wilkes Honors College are required to live on campus for the first two years of their enrollment.
+All students at the Wilkes Honors College are required to live on campus for the first three years of their enrollment in the Wilkes Honors College.
 Non-Honors College students who attend the Jupiter Campus can also apply for housing but are not required to do so.
 Exceptions are made for those students who are 24 years of age or older at the date of matriculation, or for those who are married, have dependent children, own a home prior to their date of matriculation, or have been honorably discharged from the US Military.
-Students who wish to be exempt must apply prior to the start of the academic year and need to contact email@example.com for more information.
+Students who wish to be exempt must apply prior to the start of the academic year and need to contact firstname.lastname@example.org for more information.

-A 3.
 April 1st is the deadline to apply to housing for priority consideration.
 Exceptions will be made for those students who are admitted to the university after this.
-The earlier you return your Housing Contract and $200 Housing deposit, the more likely you will receive one of your preferred assignment locations.
+The earlier you return your Housing Contract and $300 Housing deposit, the more likely you will receive one of your preferred assignment locations.

 Students who are participating in the Housing Plan of the Florida Prepaid Program must submit materials no later than June 1st in order to receive proper billing on their account.
 Please be advised that the Florida Prepaid Program only covers a portion of the Housing fees, leaving the student responsible for the remaining balance.

-A 5.
-A $200 deposit is due when you return your signed Housing Contract.
+A $300 deposit is due when you return your signed Housing Contract.
 The remainder of the Fall payment is due on August 1st, and the spring payment is due on December 1st.
 A payment must be received in order for the Student to be permitted to reside in his/her assigned space.

 If the total amount of financial aid awarded to the student DOES exceed tuition and other fees, and if sufficient dollars are available to cover Housing charges, the remaining dollars may be applied to Housing charges.